wangyifan349/AegisRoute/README.md

 The project is designed to be easy to read, easy to run, and easy to modify.
 The server is contained in `server.py`, the client is contained in `client.py`, and both programs ask for their runtime settings interactively.
 The client does **not** save the server address, server port, or shared password to a local configuration file.

-AegisRoute is licensed under the **GNU General Public License v3.0 or later**.
+AegisRoute is licensed under the **GNU Affero General Public License v3.0 only (AGPL-3.0-only)**..

+SPDX-License-Identifier: AGPL-3.0-only
 ---

 ## ✨ Highlights